UKRSE/UKRSE.github.io/conf2016_sponsors.md

 [The Software Sustainability Institute](http://www.software.ac.uk) cultivates better, more sustainable, research software to enable world-class research.
 We help people build better software, and we work with researchers, developers, funders and infrastructure providers to identify key issues and best practice in scientific software.

-## Exhibitors

-Research Software Engineers are the people who make the technical decisions in research groups.
-If you would like to showcase your latest technology and discuss its use in research, then we invite you to join us as an exhibitor.

-1. Exhibition table
-2. Free exhibitor registration for one person

-Cost £500

 ## Other options

 In addition to the other sponsorship options, you can also sponsor a coffee break